 HUSBAND: Who is Anne?

-ME: I have not the latest idea (my Latina mama says "latest" for "faintest" so I use it too)
+ME: I don't have the latest idea (my Latina mama says "latest" for "faintest" so I use it too)

 Yes folks, this is the kind of stuff that has happened to me as a "Wise Latina"......I must confess...........